6G Survey on Challenges, Requirements, Applications, Key Enabling Technologies, Use Cases, AI integration issues and Security aspects: Comparison with Existing Surveys

 Free space optical (FSO) \cite{esmail2016outdoor} is an emerging technology for 6G networks and has the potential to resolve the bandwidth bottleneck.
 The authors discussed the issues caused by the fog’s attenuation to FSO and they proposed an empirical prediction model to calculate its impact.

-The goal of the survey \cite{ vinogradov2016key} is to provide the state of UAVs and understand the telecommunications-related issues that need to be resolved.
-A schematic architecture is described along with the implementation proposed for UAVs.
-The author provides an analysis of aviation-specific Automatic dependent surveillance-broadcast (ADS-B) to 5G/6G cellular networks.
-The authors only discussed the fundamental requirements of 6G networks for UAVs; the detailed use cases and security aspects must be provided.
+The goal of the survey \cite{ vinogradov2016key} aims to present the current status of UAVs and comprehend the problems with telecoms that need to be fixed.
+The implementation suggested for UAVs is detailed together with a schematic architecture.
+The author analyzes Automatic Dependent Surveillance-Broadcast (ADS-B) to 5G/6G Cellular Networks with Special Reference to Aviation.
+The authors only covered the essential needs of 6G networks for unmanned aerial vehicles (UAVs); comprehensive use cases and security considerations need to be supplied.

-In this survey \cite{ ankarali2017flexible}, the authors presented a framework for developing flexible radio access technologies (RATs) for 6G networks and their related requirements.
-The framework provides flexibility for the selection of RATs.
-This framework also highlights the inefficiency of the fixed waveform parameterization of 5G/6G numerologies.
-However, the article lacks a discussion about the security issues of RATs.
+In \cite{ ankarali2017flexible}, a framework for creating adaptable radio access technologies (RATs) for 6G networks and the associated specifications was provided by the authors.
+The framework allows for freedom in RAT selection.
+The inefficiencies of the fixed waveform parameterization of 5G and 6G numerologies are further highlighted by this approach.
+RAT security concerns aren't discussed in the article, though.

-The survey \cite{al2017proposed} provides the evolution of wireless networks in terms of the 5G/6G heterogonous networks architecture along with its requirements and challenges.
-Further, the authors also discussed the integration of emerging 6G technologies including Software-Defined Networking (SDN) and Machine to Machine Communications (M2M) in the context of 5G/6G networks.
-However, the survey lacks a detailed discussion about the integration of these domains with 6G networks.
+The survey \cite{al2017proposed} gives an overview of the growth of wireless networks, including the requirements and problems of the 5G and 6G heterogonous network architecture.
+The integration of cutting-edge 6G technologies, such as Machine to Machine Communications (M2M) and Software-Defined Networking (SDN), in the framework of 5G and 6G networks was also covered by the writers.
+Nevertheless, a thorough explanation of how these domains are integrated with 6G networks is absent from the survey.

-The authors in \cite{ reka2018future} gives a detailed survey on the Smart grid based on IoT frameworks.
-Various performance metrics are identified to evaluate such a framework, these metrics include delay, high throughput, power management, security, etc. The authors concluded that a lack of effort was being done to secure IoT-based frameworks and suggested that cyber security should be incorporated as a compulsory aspect of these systems in the future.
-The survey lacks the discussion about 6G applications, requirements, integration of IoTs with advanced network architectures, etc.
+The authors in \cite{ reka2018future} present a complete survey on the Smart grid based on IoT frameworks.
+To assess such a framework, several performance indicators have been identified; these metrics include high throughput, power management, security, latency, etc. The authors concluded that not enough was being done to secure Internet of Things-based frameworks and recommended that cyber security be made a requirement for these systems going forward.
+There isn't a discussion of 6G applications, specifications, how to integrate IoTs with sophisticated network designs, etc. in the poll.